Another 10% discount for everyone? Let Vincent do better.

 6. White Label Loyalty

-Pricing: Starting ~£1,999/month (no free trial).
+Pricing: From ~£1,999/month (no free trial).

 Advantages:

-• AI-based personalization and predictive analytics to boost customer engagement.
+• AI-based personalization and predictive analytics.

 • Ready-to-use web and mobile apps.